How random are you?

 Pick a random number between 1 and 50

 What if our selection range is so large that these edge effects can be nullified?
-If we ask people to select numbers between 1 and 50, will we see an extension of the result from the first question?
+If we ask people to select numbers between 1 and 50, will we see an extension of what we saw in the first question?
 I.e. are people going to pick the most central values again (say, between 10 and 40), or will it be something else?

 An interesting selection of numbers here.
 This range does not seem to be uniformly distributed in the slightest.
 Here are some facts:

 Perhaps you remember the ‘trick’ that your friend would play on you as a kid in the playground.
 They would ask you a series of maths questions, and then ask you to name a vegetable.
 You would inevitably say ‘carrot’, then they’d reveal a piece of paper with the word ‘carrot’ on it.
 Were you truly tricked?
 Turns out, if you’re asked to name a vegetable, most people say carrot regardless.
-It’s not a trick: when asked to name something at random, we pick something that’s extremely common.
+It’s not a trick, when asked to name something at random, we pick an extremely common vegetable.